Find Schools

 • Explain, promote, or sell products or services, such as travelers' checks, savings bonds, money orders, and cashier’s checks, using computerized information about customers to tailor recommendations.

-Things a Teller Should Know How to Do
+What a Teller Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.